 - A detailed map of the proposed course design must be provided to the DGF as a part of this application process.
 The proposed course design will then be reviewed by members of the Course Development Committee and, should the Course Development Committee recommend approval of the application, by members of the DGF Board.

 - A detailed financial plan for the course must be presented, which itemizes the funds that have been allocated toward the installation of said course on the organization's property.

 - Tee surfaces, tee signs, a message board, and trash cans are recommended but are the responsibility of the organization to provide.

-Through contributions by the Disc Golf Association, Discraft, Innova-Champion and MVP Disc Sports, the DGF offers four different disc golf baskets: the Mach V, the ChainStar PRO, the DISCatcher and the Black Hole® Portal.
+Through contributions by the Disc Golf Association, Discraft, Innova-Champion, MVP Disc Sports and Prodigy, the DGF offers five different disc golf baskets: the Mach V, the ChainStar PRO, the DISCatcher, the Black Hole® Portal, and Prodigy's T1, T2 or T3 baskets.
 The choice of baskets is at the discretion of the organization on a first-come, first served basis, but only two sets of baskets will be offered per year by each of these manufacturers.

 Example: The Disc Golf Foundation has made two awards in the current year, with both organizations electing to install ChainStar PRO baskets from Discraft on their courses.
 All organizations receiving future awards in that calendar year will then need to select between Mach V, DISCatcher and Black Hole® Portal baskets.